kubesphere/website/content/en/docs/cluster-administration/cluster-status-monitoring.md

 |gRPC Stream Messages|The gRPC streaming message receiving rate and sending rate on the server-side, which can reflect whether there are large-scale data read and write operations in the cluster, for more information about indicators, see [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus#counters)|
 |WAL Fsync|The delay of WAL calling fsync, when ETCD keeps its log entries to disk before applying them, wal_fsync will be called, for more information about indicators, see [etcd Disk](https://etcd.io/docs/v3.3.12/metrics/#grpc-requests) |
 |DB Fsync|The submission delay distribution of the backend calls.
 When ETCD submits its most recent incremental snapshot to disk, backend_commit will be called.
 Note that high latency of disk operations (long WAL log synchronization time or library synchronization time) usually indicates disk problems, which may cause high request latency or make the cluster unstable, for more information about indicators, see [etcd Disk](https://etcd.io/docs/v3.3.12/metrics/#grpc-requests) |
 |Raft Proposals| - `Proposal Commit Rate`: Record the rate of consensus proposals committed.
 If the cluster is healthy, this indicator should increase over time.
 Several healthy members of the ETCD cluster may have different general proposals at the same time.
-The continuous large lag between a single member and its leader indicates that the member is slow or unhealthy. <br> - `Proposed Apply Rate`: Record the total rate of consensus proposals applied.
+The continuous large lag between a single member and its leader indicates that the member is slow or unhealthy. <br> - `Proposal Apply Rate`: Record the total rate of consensus proposals applied.
 The ETCD server applies each committed proposal asynchronously.
 The difference between the proposal commit rate and the proposal apply rate should usually be small (only a few thousand even under high load).
 If the difference between them continues to rise, it indicates that the ETCD server is overloaded.
 This can happen when using large-scale queries such as heavy range queries or large txn operations. <br> - `Proposal Failure Rate`: The total rate of failed proposals, usually related to two issues, temporary failures related to leader election or longer downtime due to loss of arbitration in the cluster. <br> - `Proposal Pending Total`: The current number of pending proposals.
 An increase in pending proposals indicates high client load or members unable to submit proposals. <br> Currently, the data displayed on the interface is the average size of the ETCD member indicators.
 For more information about indicators, see [etcd Server](https://etcd.io/docs/v3.3.12/metrics/#server).

 ![ETCD Monitoring](/images/docs/cluster-administration/cluster-status-monitoring/etcd-monitoring.png)

 ## APIServer Monitoring

-[API Server](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) As the hub for the interaction of all components in the Kubernetes cluster, the following table lists the main indicators monitored by the APIServer.
+[API Server](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) is the hub for the interaction of all components in a Kubernetes cluster.
+The following table lists the main indicators monitored for the APIServer.

 |Monitoring indicators|Description|
 |---|---|